Olympic National Park Itinerary for 1–3 Days: Best Things to See (+Map & Tips)

 • Sol Duc Falls and Hot Springs OR sunset at Rialto Beach.

-Good to know: To maximize the number of things you get to see with just one day in Olympic National Park, the 1-day itinerary only includes a few short hikes.
+Good to know: To maximize the number of things you can see in Olympic National Park in a day, this itinerary only includes a few short hikes.
 If you have a bit more time and like to hike, consider adding on the longer hike to Mount Storm King.
 It’s particularly beautiful at sunset.
 Alternatively, you can also spend some time relaxing around Lake Crescent.

-Below, you can see a map indicating all these places and find more information about visiting each of them.
+Here is a map showing all these places.
+Below, you’ll find more information about each of them.

 How to use this map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the top left corner for the index.
 Click the star next to the map’s title to add it to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu and go to ‘Your Places’/’Maps’.
 If you want to print the map or see it in a bigger window, click on ‘View larger map’ in the top right corner.